Best smart telescopes in 2024: Observe the cosmos for less this Black Friday

 Vaonis Vespera II: An incredible smart telescope that is inexpensive, beginner-friendly and produces amazing images of nebulas.
 We were very impressed, although the short battery life is disappointing. ★★★★★

-The Vespera II features live autofocus and live image enhancement which automatically gets rid of bad images and uses image-stacking to enhance clarity in real-time.
-Extra-low dispersion glass is used to ensure fantastic image quality across the field of view, and it saves the images as RAW files which you can edit in one of the best photo editing apps.
-It produces fantastic images of nebulas with incredible detail and clarity, although it isn't any good for planetary viewing, similar to its predecessor.
+The Vespera II features live autofocus and image enhancement which automatically gets rid of bad images and uses image-stacking to enhance clarity in real-time.
+Extra-low dispersion glass is used to ensure fantastic image quality across the field of view, and the telescope saves images as RAW files which you can edit in one of the best photo editing apps.
+It produces fantastic images of nebulas with incredible detail and clarity, although it isn't any good for planetary viewing.

 We are currently reviewing the Vaonis Vespera II and will update this list once our full review is published.
 So far though, we are mightily impressed, especially for the price and are rating it highly.
 However, there are a few quirks and limitations that prevent us from placing it higher in this guide.